is part of the Informa Markets Division of Informa PLC

 And while consumers are increasingly seeking out functional and fortified products, sensory appeal is still critical.
 Taste cannot be compromised, which can present manufacturers with a challenge.
 For example, while consumers are keen to reduce sugar consumption - 56 % have tried to reduce their intake over the last two years – reduced sugar products are often associated with compromised taste and sensory appeal.
 Similarly, while consumers are looking to maximise their plant protein intake, Hughes believes that taste and cost will remain more influential than volume or the origin of protein.

-Consumers in Africa are also cooking more from scratch and turning to fruit and vegetables on a more regular basis.
+Consumers in Africa are also cooking more from scratch and turning to fruit and vegetables on a regular basis.
 Fruit and vegetables are associated with being natural, nutritious, tasty, and affordable as well as being better for the environment.
 This transition can also be seen in the snacking sector - some 57 % of consumers say they have switched from traditional snacks to high-protein, low-sugar alternatives over last 12 months.

 Demand for natural ingredients is likely to boost the botanicals sector.
 Consumers in Africa have long associated botanicals with having health and cognitive benefits, and are increasingly looking for products to help them through periods of stress and uncertainty.
-“The key in not to position your product as some magic bullet, but rather to educate consumers about how botanicals can be beneficial as part of an overall diet,” said Hughes.
+“The key is not to position your product as some magic bullet, but rather to educate consumers about how botanicals can be beneficial as part of an overall diet,” said Hughes.